Niklikescode/portfolio/README.md

 - I'll be implementing an email server into the site instead of it currently sending the user to their default email provider.
 - Adding a Certificates page
-- Adding a photo reel (just for fun)
+- Adding a photo reel and a game (just for fun)

 ## Acknowledgements 👏🏽